bootdotdev/blog/content/golang/insertion-sort-golang.md

 Like [bubble sort](/golang/bubble-sort-golang/), the algorithm is just too slow for general-purpose production use, but can be a great learning tool.
 Here are some additional properties of insertion sort.

 - Simple implementation, easy to write
 - Fast for very small data sets
 - Faster than other simple sorting algorithms like Bubble Sort
 - Adaptive: Faster for partially sorted data sets
 - Stable: Does not change the relative order of elements with equal keys
 - In-Place: Only requires a constant amount of memory
 - Online: Can sort a list as it receives it

-Some production sorting implementations use merge sort for very small inputs under a certain threshold (very small, like 10ish).
+Some production sorting implementations use merge sort for ver small inputs under a certain threshold (a very small threshold, usually about 10 items).
 Insertion sort is better for very small lists than some of the faster algorithms because:

 - There is no recursion overhead
 - Tiny memory footprint
 - It's a stable sort as described above